mattfbacon/bfirs/README.md

 This crate provides one cargo feature:

-- `limited`: provides a mode of execution where the number of instructions is limited, and execution will stop with an error if that limit is reached.
-For performance reasons this is disabled by default.
+- `limited` (enabled by default): provides a mode of execution where the number of instructions is limited, and execution will stop with an error if that limit is reached.
+This can be disabled for possibly better performance.

 # Differences from `bfi`